US stocks make ground as data start-up points to Clinton edge

-US stocks climbed and haven assets including Treasuries slipped as Americans cast their ballots for the next president, extending Monday’s sweeping rise.
+US stocks climbed and haven assets including Treasuries slipped on Tuesday as Americans cast their ballots for the next president, extending Monday’s sweeping rise.

 The gains hinged on models from a data start-up that gave the Democratic nominee Hillary Clinton an edge in key swing states and pointed to her election by night’s end.